maxritter/pilot-shell-demo/README.md

 ## What Is This?

-This repository is a **live demo** of what [Pilot Shell](https://github.com/maxritter/pilot-shell) can do.
+This repository is a **demo** of what [Pilot Shell](https://github.com/maxritter/pilot-shell) can do.
 It showcases an Awesome Task Board app that was:

 1. **Created from scratch** with a single prompt — full Kanban board with drag-and-drop, CRUD, SQLite persistence
 2. **Extended with 3 features in parallel** — each one-shotted by Pilot Shell's `/spec` command, built simultaneously in isolated git worktrees